xcTorres/xcTorres.github.io/_posts/2020-06-15-learn-english.md

 - To some extent, I do agree with this.
 - The secret of happiness is not found in seeking more, but in developing the capacity to enjoy less.
 - Where a lot of people get in trouble is when they think happiness is tangible.
 - No matter what it is people use to escape, it achieves the same goal, which is temporarily blurring all the expectations laid upon you.
+- This is sometime the case， but a lot of times, this is not really the reality. 有时候是这样的, 但大多数情况下确并非如此。
+- Express your self and unleadsh the beast within you.
+- You won't reach the state by thinking the way there.